semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ## 2.2 Change-based execution

-The `change_in` function calculates if recent commits have changed code in a given file or folder.
+The [change_in](https://docs.semaphoreci.com/reference/conditions-reference/#change_in) function calculates if recent commits have changed code in a given file or folder.
 We must call this function at the block level.
 If it detects changes, then all the jobs in the block will be executed.
 Otherwise, the whole block is skipped. `change_in` allows us to tie a specific block to parts of the repository.

-We can call the function from any block by opening the **Skip/Run Conditions** section and enabling the option: “Run this block when conditions are met.”
+We can call the function from any block by opening the **skip/run conditions** section and enabling the option: “run this block when conditions are met.”

 ![Where to define run conditions](./figures/03-run-skip.png)